datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .output}

 These are the stars we think are likely to be in GD-1.
-Let's see what
+We can
-they look like, plotting their coordinates (not their proper motion).
+inspect these stars, plotting their coordinates (not their proper motion).

 ~~~
 x = selected_df['phi1']